Triple-K124/another/first_day/README.md

 This is another attempt at using my git terminal to code and forever ignore the other one.
-Adding another thing hoping that it will work
+Adding another thing hoping that it will work.
+This is another